+ii.
 Research activities must satisfy the following criteria:

-- 1. The work has been undertaken during SET in PRS.
-This excludes research undertaken prior to gaining entry onto the SET program. - 2.
+- a.
+The work has been undertaken during SET in PRS.
+This excludes research undertaken prior to gaining entry onto the SET programme. - b.
 The topic of research must be one of relevance to PRS.
-The decision on relevance is at the discretion of the Board. - 3.
-The work has to be undertaken in a hospital or institution located in New Zealand. - 4.
+The decision on relevance is at the discretion of the NZBPRS. - c.
+The work has to be undertaken in a hospital or institution located in Aotearoa New Zealand. - d.
 The Trainee has to have been primarily responsible for initiating, executing and preparing the body of work submitted (i.e. primary author).
-If the Trainee is not the first (primary) author, a letter is required from the primary author confirming that the Trainee has made a significant contribution in planning, preparation, writing, collation and submission of the report/presentation. - 5.
-One research topic will be awarded points once. - 6.
-The credit worthiness of research submitted for points is at the discretion of the Board.

-Trainees must submit a completed Research Approval Form and supporting comprehensive evidence of the research to the NZAPS office.
-Evidence can be in the form of an event program, abstract, publication acceptance, or a letter from a research supervisor.
+If the Trainee is not the first (primary) author, a letter is required from the primary author confirming that the Trainee has made a significant contribution in planning, preparation, writing, collation and submission of the report/presentation. - e.
+One research topic will be awarded points once. - f.
+The credit worthiness of research submitted for points is at the discretion of the NZBPRS. - g.
+Trainees must submit a completed Research Approval Form, a copy of the research and supporting comprehensive evidence of the research to the NZAPS office.
+Evidence can be in the form of an event programme, abstract, publication acceptance, or a letter from a research supervisor.

-Research activities can be categorized as:
+iii.
+Research activities can be categorised as:

-- Publication
+- a.
+Publication

-- Presentation Oral /Poster
+- b.
+Presentation Oral /Poster

-- Research Audit
+- c.
+Research Audit

-- Full-time research study with enrolment in a higher degree
+- d.
+Full-time research study with enrolment in a higher degree